Sol-Mane/2401-waad-ica-1/PROPOSAL.md

 This section outlines the databases used by the project.

-## Book Table
+## Books Table

 The following attributes create a book record in the project:

-- varchar(22) Primary Key -> International Standard Book Number (ISBN)
+- varchar(22) Primary Key -> isbn
-- varchar(128) -> Title
+- varchar(128) -> title
+- int -> author_id
+- int -> genre_id

+## Genres Table

+- serial Primary Key -> id
-- varchar(128) -> Author
+- varchar(128) -> name

+## Authors Table

+- serial Primary Key -> id
-- varchar(32) -> Genre
+- varchar(128) -> name

-## User Table
+## Users Table

 The following attributes create a user record in the project:

+- serial Primary Key -> id
-- varchar(32) -> Username
+- varchar(32) -> username
-- varchar[n] -> Encrypted Password Hash
+- varchar[n] -> hashed_password

+## Genre Table

 # REST API Endpoint Design

 The following endpoints are exposed by the back-end:

-- /books -> gets all the books stored in the database
+- GET /books -> gets all the books stored in the database
-- /login -> Allows a user to authenticate and receive a JWT in return
+- POST /login -> Allows a user to authenticate and receive a JWT in return
-- /change_password -> Allows an authenticated user to change his password
-- /create_book -> Allows an authenticated user to add a book to the database
+- POST /books/new_book -> Allows an authenticated user to add a book to the database
-- /update_book -> Allows an authenticated user to change a book in the database
+- PUT /books/:isbn -> Allows an authenticated user to change a book in the database
-- /delete_book -> Allows an authenticated user to delete a book
+- DELETE /books/:isbn -> Allows an authenticated user to delete a book

 # Project Milestones And Timelines